 The best Shark vacuum cleaner is, as far as many people are concerned, the best vac overall.
 Other brands may be more high-tone and some are cheaper, but it's doubtful that any home cleaning products are as well specced, well built and keenly priced as the best Shark vacuums.
 They aren't 'cheap' as such but they offer excellent value for money.
 There's lots of choice too, with a dazzling array of corded, cordless, upright, cylinder and handheld vacs on offer from Shark.

-The Shark is not the only vacuum cleaner in the, er, sea however.
+Sharks are not the only vacuum cleaners in the sea, of course.
 We have a full guide to the best cordless vacuum cleaners and also a list of the best Dyson cordless vacuum cleaners (opens in new tab) – Shark's arch enemy.
 Then there are top 10 lists os the best car vacuums, the best handheld vacs, a guide to finding the best robot vacuum cleaner and, of course, the best vacuum cleaner overall.
 Nothing exists in a vacuum, after all.
 Ho ho!

 One final thing: those in search of a Shark bargain should try our Shark discount codes guide.
-Shark vacuum cleaners are practically always discounted somewhere –it feels like Amazon has Shark deals every day (opens in new tab) for instance – and a voucher code could be the icing on top of that particular cake.
+Shark vacuum cleaners are practically always discounted somewhere –it feels like Amazon has Shark deals every day for instance – and a voucher code could be the icing on top of that particular bargain cake.

 It's hard to be 100% certain, but other than a certain vacuum cleaner with a smiley face on, we suspect this is the biggest selling vacuum cleaner in the UK.
 It's always prominently featured at Amazon and elsewhere and gets regular discounts – the current best prices should be listed above.
 This vac, which rejoices in the full title of Shark Anti Hair Wrap Upright Vacuum Cleaner with Powered Lift-Away and Duo-CLean NZ850UK is a worthy top-seller if so.